 If you’re looking for a performance touring tire that meets your daily driving needs, Cooper’s CS5 certainly won’t let you down.

-The reason is that the CS5 possesses all the advantages you always look for in a Touring tire: reducing braking distance and improving overall traction and acceleration while still maximizing economy.
+The reason is that the Cooper CS5 Grand Touring possesses all the advantages you always look for in a Touring tire: reducing braking distance and improving overall traction and acceleration while still maximizing economy.

 With the above success, it is impossible not to mention the tire compound that has four times more silica than the average.